 We’ve seen other filter brands that manufacture better filtration products than DYLN use pseudoscience terms and docked them a few points.
 However, DYLN is the worst we’ve seen.

-We recommend our guide to choosing the best alkaline water filter bottle for better options and to gain a deeper understanding of how a quality alkaline water bottle works.
+We recommend our guide to choose the best alkaline water filter bottle for better options and to gain a deeper understanding of how a quality alkaline water bottle works.

 A second option we recommend is to invest in alkaline water drops to add to your filtered water on the go.